bimalstha/job-recommendation-system/README.md

 # job-recommendation-system
-A simple job recommendation system using using Cosine Similarity Algorithm.
+A simple job recommendation system using Cosine Similarity Algorithm.
 Every organization, whether big or small, has challenges to overcome and manage the information of job, vacancy, job candidate, interview schedule.
 Through this system,